$\pi$-PIC: a framework for modular particle-in-cell developments and simulations: Solvers

-To demonstrate the implementation of solvers a one-dimensional electrostatic solver was implemented in $\pi$-PIC.
-The solver advances the plasma state according to the electrostatic Vlasov equation and the Ampere-Maxwell equation assuming zero magnetic field
+To demonstrate the implementation of solvers, a one-dimensional electrostatic solver was implemented in $\pi$-PIC.
+The source code of this solver is found in the Supplementary Material (S.2).
+The solver advances the plasma state according to the electrostatic Lorentz force and the Ampère-Maxwell equation assuming zero magnetic field